 “Do not simply rely on Wikipedia.”

 It may sound weird and stupid to you.
-But don’t blindly have faith in every information provided by Wikipedia.
-The data provided to the site has also been updated by humans itself, which needs a constant update, so it’s better to do your part of research at the same time.
+But don’t blindly have faith in every piece of information provided by Wikipedia.
+The data provided to the site has also been updated by humans itself, which needs a constant update, so it’s better to do your part of the research at the same time.

 4. Be Specific and Simple